 Her family had been wary of her traveling by herself but the young student was determined to go at it alone.
 As a compromise, Lam made sure to check in with her parents every day of the trip to let them know that she was safe.

 That’s why it struck her parents as unusual when they didn’t hear from their daughter on Jan.
-31, the day she was scheduled to check out of her LA hotel, the Cecil.
+31, the day she was scheduled to check out of the Cecil Hotel in LA.
 The Lams eventually contacted the Los Angeles Police Department.
 The police searched the premises of the Cecil but couldn’t find her.

 Police soon released surveillance footage taken from the cameras at the Cecil Hotel on their website.
 This is where things took a turn into the truly bizarre.